 In physics, nuclear transmutation is the conversion of one chemical element or an isotope into another.
 In nuclear engineering, also nuclear reactors cause artificial transmutation by exposing elements to neutrons produced by fission.
-In nuclear reactors the most important phenomenon is the transmutation of fertile isotopes (e.g. uranium 238) into fissile isotopes (e.g. plutonium 239).
-The process of the transmutation of fertile materials to fissile materials is referred to as fuel breeding.
+In nuclear reactors, the most important phenomenon is the transmutation of fertile isotopes (e.g., uranium 238) into fissile isotopes (e.g., plutonium 239).
+The process of transmutation of fertile materials to fissile materials is referred to as fuel breeding.

-Transmutation of transuranium elements (i.e. the chemical elements with atomic numbers greater than 92 ) such as the isotopes of plutonium has the potential to help solve some problems posed by the management of radioactive waste by reducing the proportion of long-lived isotopes it contains.
+Transmutation of transuranium elements (i.e., the chemical elements with atomic numbers greater than 92 ) such as the isotopes of plutonium can help solve some problems posed by the management of radioactive waste by reducing the proportion of long-lived isotopes it contains.

 Special reference: W. M. Stacey, Nuclear Reactor Physics, John Wiley & Sons, 2001, ISBN: 0- 471-39127-1.

 Special reference: Paul Reuss, Neutron Physics, EDP Sciences, 2008, ISBN: 2759800415.